jamessugrue/beginning-backbone/chapter3/README.md

 ## Server
 You'll need to install node.js to have this server run properly.
 Simply execute `node server.js ` from the command line to get the server going.
 Make sure you have installed the express package via npm `npm install -g express`.

-Note that this application was built with an old version of express (3.3.4) To install this use `npm install -g express@3.3.4`
+> Note that this application was originally built with an old version of express (3.3.4).
+Although there have been updates to work with the latest version, if you run into problems you can  install this using `npm install -g express@3.3.4`